imkumar77/Predictive-Workforce-Analytics-Strategy-for-Employee-Retention/README.md

 ![{0EBF0E6D-4455-4AC2-B6FC-078556957AD6}](https://github.com/user-attachments/assets/87c15761-ffbb-4acb-b86a-c5c13a23e0a6)

--**Z-statistic**
+- **Z-statistic**

--The Z-statistic is -7.4826, indicating how many standard deviations the difference between the means of the two groups is away from zero.
+- The Z-statistic is -7.4826, indicating how many standard deviations the difference between the means of the two groups is away from zero.

--A negative value suggests that the Monthly Income of Former Employees is significantly lower than that of Current Employees.
+- A negative value suggests that the Monthly Income of Former Employees is significantly lower than that of Current Employees.

 - **P-value**